 2. Attend a workshop

 At the beginning of each semester, the University run house hunting workshops for students.
-Find out when the next one is being will be held by contacting Student Accommodation Services.
+Find out when the next one is being will be held by contacting Accommodation Operations.

 3. Get in quick